-B. Applying the FY 23 Article 66 amendments to Appellant would substantially expand his appellate rights, constituting a "retroactive effect."
+B. Applying the FY23 Article 66 amendments to Appellant would substantially expand his appellate rights, constituting a "retroactive effect."

-AFCCA failed to recognize how substantially the FY 23 Article 66 amendments would expand the rights of servicemembers like Appellant.
+AFCCA failed to recognize how substantially the FY23 Article 66 amendments would expand the rights of servicemembers like Appellant.
 And this error apparently caused the court to improperly gloss over the presumption against retroactivity.
 To observe the difference, this Court need only to look at United States v.
 Hirst, No. 202300208, 2024 CCA LEXIS 372 (N-M Ct.
 Crim.
 App.
 2 Sep 24).
-Before the FY 23 NDAA, having received a subjurisdictional sentence Gunnery Sergeant (GySgt) Hirst was entitled only to Article 65(d) direct appellate review by a judge advocate - which he received before the FY 23 NDAA amendments were passed.
-United States v.
-Hirst, 84 M.J.
-615, 616 (N-M. Ct.
-Crim.
-App.
-2024).
+Before the FY23 NDAA, having received a subjurisdictional sentence Gunnery Sergeant (GySgt) Hirst was entitled only to Article 65(d) direct appellate review by a judge advocate - which he received before the FY23 NDAA amendments were passed.
+Hirst, 84 M.J. at 616.
 Although GySgt Hirst could later apply for Article 69 review, TJAG's review would have been limited to only a few categories, such as fraud on the court and error materially prejudicial to a substantial right.
-Article 69(c)(1)
+Article 69(c)(1) (2019).

-(2018).
 Then after Article 69 review, assuming GySgt Hirst's case made it to the CCA, the CCA could not review factual issues - it was limited only to acting on matters of law.
-Article 69(e) (2018).
+Article 69(e) (2019).

-But after the FY 23 NDAA, NMCCA applied the newly amended Article 66 to GySgt Hirst's case and overturned his conviction for factual insufficiency.
+But after the FY23 NDAA, NMCCA applied the newly amended Article 66 to GySgt Hirst's case and overturned his conviction for factual insufficiency.
 2024 CCA LEXIS at 1-2.
 In sum, GySgt Hirst went from having no possibility for factual sufficiency review on 22 December 2022 to, in NMCCA's view, having a right to full factual sufficiency review on 23 December 2022.
 His conviction was overturned for reasons it could not have been overturned before 23 December 2022.
-Application of the FY 23 Article 66 amendments thus represented a significant expansion of appellate rights for GySgt Hirst.
+Application of the FY23 Article 66 amendments thus represented a significant expansion of appellate rights for GySgt Hirst.
 The amendments attached "new legal consequences" to a court-martial already completed before their enactment.

-Viewed through this lens, AFCCA's implication that the FY 23 Article 66 amendments have no retroactive effect dissipates.
+Viewed through this lens, AFCCA's implication that the FY23 Article 66 amendments have no retroactive effect dissipates.
 The amendments expand, rather than simply maintain, the CCA access and review available to servicemembers with previously subjurisdictional sentences.
 Such an amendment that speaks "to the substantive rights" of servicemembers is "as much subject to [the Supreme Court's] presumption against retroactivity as any other [statute]."
 Hughes Aircraft Co. v.
 United States ex rel.
 Schumer, 520 U.S. 939, 951 (1997) (applying the presumption against retroactivity to a statutory amendment that "create[d] jurisdiction where none previously existed").
-Since, in this case, AFCCA conceded that Congress "expand[ed] an existing path to appellate review," (JA at 10), the court erred by not applying the presumption against retroactivity.
+Since AFCCA characterized the FY23 amendments as "expanding an existing path to appellate review," Vanzant, 84 M.J. at 678, the court erred by not applying the presumption against retroactivity.

-C. The FY 23 Article 66 amendments would also have "retroactive effect" because, if applied to already-final cases, they impose new duties on the government and upset settled expectations.
+C. The FY23 Article 66 amendments would also have "retroactive effect" because, if applied to already-final cases, they would upset settled expectations.